javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/dependencies.md

 ## Rule Details

-This rule validates `import` statements (or any other **[dependency-creating syntax](../setup/settings.md#boundariesdependency-nodes)**) between element types in your project based on the provided configuration.
+This rule validates dependencies between elements in your project based on the provided configuration.
 It ensures that dependencies adhere to the defined architectural boundaries.

 ## Options